mcvinding/beta_bursts/README.md

 **STILL WORK IN PROGRESS: NO WARRANTY OR GUARANTEE WHATSOEVER**

 Supposed to do the following:
-1. Find beta events in continuous data (e.g. resting state)
+1. Find beta events in continuous data (e.g. resting state).
 2. Find beta events in event-related data.

 The functions will take a single channel band-pass filtered time-series to find bursts.
 Can be for either a continuous time-series or epochs.